-Holistic residential treatment rehab at Alternative to Meds Center features a number of cutting edge treatment methods that we think are essential for a successful recovery.
-At the center, we focus on what is needed for long term success for each individual.
+Holistic residential treatment rehab at Alternative to Meds Center features a number of cutting edge treatment methods that we believe are essential for a successful recovery.
+At the center, we focus on what is needed for long-term success for each individual.

-There are many aspects of a person’s addiction that are unique unto themselves, such as a spiritual or emotional deficit, history of trauma, self-esteem, social dysfunction, outside influences of peers, environment or culture, age, and many other factors.
-These can often be helped with CBT or other forms of counseling, stress reduction techniques, and other methods of psychological assistance offered at the Alternative to Meds Center.
+There are many aspects of a person’s addiction that are unique unto themselves, such as a spiritual or emotional deficit, history of trauma, self-esteem issues, social dysfunction, outside influences of peers, environment or culture, age, and many other factors.
+These can often be helped with CBT or other forms of counseling, stress reduction techniques, and other methods of psychological assistance offered at the Alternative to Meds Center.4

 However, we have found there are some factors that undeniably intertwine themselves on a biophysical level concerning addiction and dependence that are extremely likely to present anywhere addiction is operational.
 Addressing these biophysical conditions is fundamental to our success rate, which has been documented for many years by an outside independent review.

 For many more though, relapse is the norm, and even daily meetings will not be enough to reliably achieve and maintain abstinence.
-One such study estimates that residential treatment helps more than twice the number of participants to remain drug or alcohol-free when followed up after 2 years.
-(1)
+One such study estimates that residential treatment helps more than twice the number of participants to remain drug or alcohol-free when followed up after two years.1

 Why Choose Holistic Residential Treatment Rehab?